storesafe/cordova-sqlite-storage/README.md

 });
 ```

 **WARNING:** It is NOT allowed to execute sql statements on a transaction after it has finished.
-Here is an example from my [Populating Cordova SQLite storage with the JQuery API post](http://www.brodybits.com/cordova/sqlite/api/jquery/2015/10/26/populating-cordova-sqlite-storage-with-the-jquery-api.html):
+Here is an example from the **Populating Cordova SQLite storage with the JQuery API post** at <http://www.brodybits.com/cordova/sqlite/api/jquery/2015/10/26/populating-cordova-sqlite-storage-with-the-jquery-api.html>:

 ```Javascript
   // BROKEN SAMPLE: